-- 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model or Create a cost model. - 2.
-The last cost model selected is shown at the top of the page.
+- 1. From the Enterprise Decision Support home page, in the Cost accounting drop-down, select Modify most recent cost model. - 2.
+The last cost model selected appears in the Select cost model drop-down.
 To change cost models, select another one from the Select cost model drop-down. - 3.
-Under the Dimension versions, manual statistics, and adjustments section, click Make one-time adjustments. - 4.
-On the Make one-time adjustments page, click the funnel icon T in the upper right corner of the page to filter the list of one-time adjustments to display in the table.
+Under the Dimension versions, manual statistics, and adjustments section, select Make onetime adjustments. - 4.
+On the Make one-time adjustments page, to filter the list of one-time adjustments to display in the table, select the funnel icon .